andymeneely/squib/docs/dsl/save_png.rst

 prefix
   default ``'card_'``

-  the prefix of the file name to be printed.
+  the prefix of all the filenames saved

 count_format
   default: ``'%02d'``

   the format string used for formatting the card count (e.g. padding zeros).
 Uses a Ruby format string (see the Ruby doc for ``Kernel::sprintf`` for specifics)

+suffix
+  default: ``''``

+  the suffix of all the filenames saved, just before the `.png` extension.

 rotate
   default: ``false``